On the bubble: NFL roster bubble

 The NFL has a few players that are considered to be on the bubble, but not as many as other professional sports.
 The reason for this is because each NFL roster consists of fifty-three players, which makes the coaches' decision often fairly easy.
 If bubble players do not make the roster, they will oftentimes be signed to the team's practice squad or may be picked up by a different NFL team if they are talented enough.

 NBA roster bubble

 The NBA has by far the fewest people that are considered to be on the bubble; this is because each team only has thirteen players on the roster.
-Most players that are on the roster bubble will make the NBA team because there are so few players that are actually in the league.
+Most players that are on the roster bubble will make the NBA team because so few players are actually in the league.
 The last few men that make the team typically do not get any playing time unless the game is out of hand.
-If a bubble player does not make the team, they may be sent down to the G League in hopes of one day being called up to the professional level.
+If a bubble player does not make the team, he may be sent down to the G League in hopes of one day being called up to the professional level.
+The players most obviously "on the bubble" are those signed by NBA teams to two-way contracts, allowing them to be freely moved between the NBA and G League rosters without risking losing them to another NBA team.